iipiam/bss/deployment/README.md

 ### 1. Prerequisites

 Before starting, ensure you have:
-- Alibaba Cloud account with billing enabled
+- Cloud provider account with billing enabled
 - Domain name (optional but recommended)
 - Access to current Neon database (for migration)
-- SSH access to Alibaba Cloud ECS instance
+- SSH access to cloud server instance

 ### 2. Infrastructure Setup